zama-ai/concrete/docs/user/howto/use_quantization.md

 Do not reuse a layer or an activation multiple times in the forward (i.e. self.sigmoid for each layer activation) and always place them at the correct position (the order of appearance in the forward function) in the init function.
 ```

 It is now possible to compile the `quantized_numpy_module`.
-Details on how to compile the model are available in the [torch compilation documentation].
+Details on how to compile the model are available in the [torch compilation documentation](compiling_torch_model.md).
 ## Building your own QuantizedModule

 Concrete Framework also offers the possibility to build your own models and use them in the FHE settings.
 The `QuantizedModule` is a very simple abstraction that allows to create any model using the available operators: